heptarch/heptarch.github.io/drafts/tarkovsky.md

 with only two entries (May 12 and 22), mostly concerned with the promotion of *Stalker* and his plans to leave for Italy.
-I expected, perhaps, some Italian correspondence,
+I expected, perhaps, some Italian correspondence, the logistics of which might bore the average reader but provide the scholar some biographical insight.
+I would dutifully create accession numbers, draw some diagrams, ask Chiara (if I could find her) for keys to the other relevant cabinets, switch modes, finish my summer with a short report on the significance of the

 <figure>
     <div style="text-align:center"><img src